Roswell Park Chairs Awarded Fellowships in Radiation, Statistics Societies

-BUFFALO, NY —Michael R. Kuettel, MD, PhD, MBA, the Barbara C. & George H. Hyde Chair in Radiation Medicine at Roswell Park Cancer Institute(RPCI), has been named a 2011 American Society for Radiation Oncology (ASTRO) Fellow.
+BUFFALO, NY —Michael R. Kuettel, MD, PhD, MBA, the Barbara C. & George H. Hyde Chair in Radiation Medicine at Roswell Park Comprehensive Cancer Center(Roswell Park), has been named a 2011 American Society for Radiation Oncology (ASTRO) Fellow.
 Dr. Kuettel is among 21 ASTRO members who will receive their Fellow designation during the Society’s 53rd Annual Meeting, which takes place October 2-6 in Miami Beach, FL.

 Dr. Kuettel is the first Buffalo-area physician to be awarded an ASTRO fellowship.
 Nominees are selected based on their outstanding contributions in the areas of research, patient care, education, leadership and/or service.